-In India, we have so many types of rice varieties available in the market today.
+In India, we have so many types of rice varieties available in the markets today.

 But sometimes, it becomes difficult to choose the best rice from these varieties.